Sprayer

 How it works

-the tool consists of a stand equipped with UV lighting.
-The smartphone is attached to this support to take the image.
+the tool consists of a case equipped with UV lighting.
+The smartphone is grafted onto this to read and take images.

 • The vines are sprayed with a fluorescent tracer supplied by our partner Jean-Louis Talon, which fluoresces even when dry.